photography-mismasphotography-mismasphotography-mismasphotography-mismas

 …any thoughts…

-All is achieved manually.
-No modern machinery needed and the process stayed the same since medieval times.
+Everything is done manually.
+No modern machinery is required, and the process has stayed the same since medieval times.

-I had some problems with the strong smell while observing and shooting the story.
-Pigeon poop- Strong smell of ammonia almost knock me out.
-I was ready to vomit at any second, but worth it.
+I experienced some difficulties with the strong smell while observing and photographing the story.
+Pigeon poop produced a powerful ammonia scent that nearly overwhelmed me.
+I was almost ready to vomit at any moment, but it was still worth it.

-I did my best with a couple of lenses, running through the halls, up and down the stairs, so I kind of make it manageable.
+I did my best with a few lenses, running through the halls, up and down the stairs, to make it manageable.

-I skipped the leather market and went on to explore the streets of old medina.
+I chose to bypass the leather market and explore the lively streets of the old medina, where genuine experiences await.

 Let’s go…